Skip to main content

 };

-//3.
+//2.
 ADD CYCLES TO PAY FOR HTTP REQUEST

-//The management canister will make the HTTP request so it needs cycles
+//IC management canister will make the HTTP request so it needs cycles

-//See: /docs/current/motoko/main/cycles
+//See: https://internetcomputer.org/docs/current/motoko/main/cycles

 //The way Cycles.add() works is that it adds those cycles to the next asynchronous call

-//See: /docs/current/references/ic-interface-spec/#ic-http_request
+//See:

-//4.
+//3.
 MAKE HTTPS REQUEST AND WAIT FOR RESPONSE

-let http_response : Types.HttpResponsePayload = await ic.http_request(http_request);
+let http_response : IC.http_request_result = await IC.http_request(http_request);

-//5.
+//4.
 DECODE THE RESPONSE

-//comes back as [Nat8s] (e.g. [2, 5, 12, 11, 23]).
+//comes back as Blob.
 Type signature:

-//public type HttpResponsePayload = {
+//public type http_request_result = {

 // status : Nat;